 While you can legally rent or purchase lists of subscribers, it’s a terrible strategy.
 These people don’t know you or your brand, they most likely won’t be engaged users, and they probably aren’t in your target audience.
 It’s also a dirty email tactic that goes against the Terms of Service of your email service provider.
 Your emails to these lists will be marked as spam, ruin your deliverability efforts and crash your open rates.
 Don’t do it!

 Where do we start?
 Using all caps and exclamation points may get the attention of your subscribers, but it’s also annoying and will seem spammy to email service providers.
 Similarly, red font is a tactic used by spammers.
 According to this report, readers don’t like it when marketers use irregular fonts, sizes or colors.
-Instead, keep it simple by personalizing your emails, staying relevant and using witty language.
+Instead, keep it simple and avoid the spam folder by personalizing your emails, staying relevant, and using witty language.